MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/includes/cc-ad-required-for-access-and-authentication.md

 Active Directory service required for Active Directory access and authentication.
-This is used by Server Message Block (SMB) during organization creation  to create a 'template database' from the installation location on the CRM server to a UNC path on the SQL server.
+This is used by Server Message Block (SMB) during organization creation  to create a 'template database' from the installation location on the Dynamics 365 Server to a UNC path on the SQL server.